wgeckle80/blog/_posts/2025-06-11-initial-setup.md

 The code for this project lives at
 <https://github.com/WGeckle80/freebsd-src/tree/microvm-port>.
 The custom kernel
-config `QEMUMICROVM` lives at `sys/amd64/conf/QEMUMICROVM`, which is currently the same as the `FIRECRACKER` config with a line commented out.
+config `MICROVM` lives at `sys/amd64/conf/MICROVM`, which is currently the same as the `FIRECRACKER` config with a line commented out.
 It will likely change over time to suit the port's needs.
 Since the output files of a kernel compilation are placed in `/usr/obj`, and it's not always ideal to compile the